Gustav Stresemann: Early years

 In 1902, Stresemann founded the Saxon Manufacturers' Association.
 In 1903 he married Käte Kleefeld (1883–1970), daughter of a wealthy Jewish Berlin businessman, and the sister of Kurt von Kleefeld, the last person in Germany to be ennobled (in 1918).
 At that time he was also a member of Friedrich Naumann's National-Social Association.
 In 1906 he was elected to the Dresden town council.
 Though he had initially worked in trade associations, Stresemann soon became a leader of the National Liberal Party in Saxony.
 In 1907, he was elected to the Reichstag, where he soon became a close associate of party chairman Ernst Bassermann.
 However, his support of expanded social welfare programs did not sit well with some of the party's more conservative members, and he lost his post in the party's executive committee in 1912.
 Later that year he lost both his Reichstag and town council seats.
 He returned to business and founded the German-American Economic Association.
 In 1914 he returned to the Reichstag.
 He was exempted from war service due to poor health.
 With Bassermann kept away from the Reichstag by either illness or military service, Stresemann soon became the National Liberals' de facto leader.
 After Bassermann's death in 1917, Stresemann succeeded him as the party leader.

 World War I

-The evolution of his political ideas appears somewhat erratic.
-Initially, in the German Empire, Stresemann was associated with the left wing of the National Liberals.
-He initially believed in the maintenance of a balance of power between the British Empire, the United States, and Germany, whom he believed would be the world's economic superpowers in the future.
+Prior to the war, Stresemann was associated with the left wing of the National Liberals.
+He believed in the maintenance of a balance of power between the British Empire, the United States, and Germany, the countries which he believed would be the world's economic superpowers.
 Yet he also supported the Anglo-German naval arms race, believing that the expansion of the Imperial German Navy was necessary to protect German international trade.